-Åva Hudson’s work moves between sculpture, wearable systems, biosensing, and embodied interaction.
-Using textiles, circuitry, and responsive materials, she builds objects that translate physiological and environmental signals into physical experience.
-Hudson keeps sensors, wiring, and circuitry visibly embedded within textiles and sculptural forms, allowing the technological system to remain physically present within the work.
+Ava Hudson’s work moves between sculpture, wearable systems, biosensing, and embodied interaction.
+Using textiles, circuitry, hardware materials, and sculptural forms, she builds objects that examine how bodies move through physiological, technological, and environmental systems.
+In works that use electronics, such as Pulse, sensors and circuitry remain visibly embedded within the wearable structure rather than disappearing behind seamless fabrication.
 Drawing from backgrounds in cognitive science and architecture, Hudson approaches wearable technology as sculptural and spatial practice.
-This takes different forms across works including Pulse, a heartbeat-responsive wearable that transforms cardiac activity into light; Lucent Body, which uses illuminated sculptural forms to blur distinctions between biological and technological systems; and Anti-Surveillance Helmet, a speculative wearable examining visibility, monitoring, and bodily exposure within networked environments.
+This takes different forms across works including Pulse, a heartbeat-responsive wearable that transforms cardiac activity into light; Lucent Body, an ornamented wearable sculpture layered with materials associated with adornment, industry, and nature; and Anti-Surveillance Helmet, a speculative wearable examining visibility, monitoring, and bodily exposure within networked environments.

 The Heartbeat as Raw Material